Mike Clarke's the punk behind the UK's long running Infllammable

 When I first heard about Punk it was from reading Melody Maker, NME etc; people like Caroline Coon were talking about this band

-The Sex Pistols.
+called The Sex Pistols.
 It caught my interest,even though this band apparently played crude, untogether music in an era where

 `professionalism' still ruled and everyone seemed to possess a copy of either `Dark Side Of The Moon' or `Tubular Bells'.
+At that point

 (1976), I don't think there was much fuss,a few devotees like Caroline Coon or Jon Ingham,and playing music,even just outside London,

+was considered a hobby rather than anything serious.
 There wasn't much.
 Fashion was non-existent except a few left-over teddy boys,

 the odd hippie or skinhead,some Hells' Angels.
 You would go to a disco and it was the same old crap:10 CC's `I'm Not In Love' for the